 While in quest of the Houtou, you will now and then fall in with the jay of Guiana, called by the Indians Ibibirou.
-Its forehead is black, the rest of the head white; the throat and breast like the English magpie: about an inch of the extremity of the tail is white, the other part of it, together with the back and wings, a grayish changing purple; the belly is white: there are generally six or eight of them in company; they are shy and garrulous, and tarry a very short time in one place: they are never seen in the cultivated parts.
+Its forehead is black, the rest of the head Guiana. white; the throat and breast like the English magpie: about an inch of the extremity of the tail is white, the other part of it, together with the back and wings, a gravish changing purple; the belly is white : there are generally six or eight of them in company; they are shy and garrulous, and tarry a very short time in one place : they are never seen in the cultivated parts.

-Through the whole extent of the forest, chiefly from sunrise till nine o'clock in the morning, you hear a sound of "wow, wow, wow," This is the bird called Boc- The Boclora by the Indians.
-It is smaller than the common pigeon, and seems, in some measure, to partake of its nature; its head and breast are blue; the back and rump somewhat resemble the colour on the peacock's neck; its belly is a bright yellow; the legs are so very small that it always appears as if sitting on the branch; it is as ill adapted for walking as the swallow; its neck, for above an inch all round, is quite bare of feathers; but this deficiency is not seen, for it always sits with its head drawn in upon its shoulders: it sometimes feeds with the Cotingas on the Guava and Hitia trees; but its chief nutriment seems to be insects, and, like most birds which follow this prey, its chaps are well armed with bristles: it is found in Demerara at all times of the year, and makes a nest resembling that of the stock dove.
-This bird never takes long flights, and when it crosses a river or creek it goes by long jerks.
+Through the whole extent of the forest, chiefly from sunrise till nine o'clock in the morning, you hear a sound of "wow, wow, wow, wow."
+This is the bird called Boc- The Boclora by the Indians.
+It is smaller than the common pigeon, and seems, in some measure, to partake of its nature; its head and breast are blue; the back and rump somewhat resemble the colour on the peacock's neck; its belly is a bright yellow; the legs are so very small that it always appears as if sitting on the branch; it is as ill adapted for walking as the swallow; its neck, for above an inch all round, is quite bare of feathers; but this deficiency is not seen, for it always sits with its head drawn in upon its shoulders : it sometimes feeds with the Cotingas on the Guava and Hitia trees; but its chief nutriment seems to be insects, and, like most birds which follow this prey, its chaps are well armed with bristles: it is found in Demerara at all times of the lora.